wh289/AI-projects/AI Agent work/JobSearch Agent/README.md

   what is new.
 - **Weekly** — Monday round-up of everything stored in the last 7 days.

-Notion is both the store and the memory: the daily run queries it *before* scoring, which is what makes "only new jobs" work without any separate state.
+Notion is both the store and the memory at this stage, something like duckdb may be a better use case here.

 ---